Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - The SIEM is infused with AI, ML and Analytics which will correlate all the different data in the real time.
 - The SIEM outputs High-Fidelity (better alerts) Alerts and they are going to prioritize based on the priority.
+- So basically SIEM is a *case management* system which is detected and attach the appropriate artifacts.

 ---
 # What is SOAR